Conveniently located to serve St. Louis, Missouri

 Preparing for Surgery

 Dr. Cabbabe will ask that you refrain from taking any aspirin, Plavix, Coumadin, ibuprofen or any other type of blood thinner.
 He will also ensure that your blood pressure has been properly controlled if you have high blood pressure.
 On the morning of surgery, Dr. Cabbabe will precisely mark the planned incision line in order to keep the scar concealed in the upper eyelid crease.

 Before & After Gallery

 View before-and-after pictures of real patients of Cabbabe Plastic Surgery

 The procedure takes about 1-1.5 hours total.
 This procedure can be done under local anesthesia, local anesthesia with sedation or general anesthesia.
 Excess skin is removed.
 The muscle in the upper eyelid will be repaired as needed.
 Fine sutures will be used and will need to be removed 5-7 days after the procedure.

-Your Blepharoplasty will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Blepharoplasty will be performed in a hospital or surgery center in St. Louis, MO.